adavisfoy/group_2_project/README.md

 ### GitHub
   - The Main Branch of our 'group_2_project' repository includes a ReadMe file
-  - Description of the communication protocols
+  - Description of the communication protocols for this project:
+    - We downloaded our data via csv files; therefore, we will not need to handle any data transporting needs at this time.
+We do not need to utilize an API.
+    - Our communication protocols may change as we progress.
   - At least one branch for each team member w/ at least four commits from the duration of the first segment

 ### Machine Learning Model